 Tips and Tricks for a Green Lawn Part 3: Mow

-Cutting grass too short results in problems related to drought, insects, foot traffic and inadequate sun.
+Cutting grass too short results in problems related to drought, insects, foot traffic, and inadequate sun.
 You should never remove more than 1/3 of the leaf surface each time you mow.
-Depending on your region, how much water the lawn receives and fertilization are factors in how often you need to mow although most people can work on a once a week schedule.
+Depending on your region, how much water the lawn receives and fertilization are factors in how often you need to mow although most people can work on a once-a-week schedule.

 In addition, sharpen lawn mower blades once a year to prevent tearing grass leaves.
 Each torn blade will die back 1/8 to 1/4 inch resulting in a slightly brown lawn.
 Torn leaves are also more susceptible to disease.

-I highly recommend Scott’s Turf Builder for grass maintenance and the Vigoro Tree Shrub and Evergreen Plant Food for green, lush shrubs/trees as you #DigIn for Spring.
+I recommend Scott’s Turf Builder for grass maintenance and the Vigoro Tree Shrub and Evergreen Plant Food for green, lush shrubs/trees as you #DigIn for Spring.
 Now we just have to let the rain and time do its thing.
 Stay tuned for my lawn progress.